Are you tax compliant in Spain?

 Please find below the list of documents required:

-1. Photocopy in color of your NIE and passport
+1. Photocopy in colour of your NIE and passport

 2. Your address in Spain and abroad